aureleoules/English-Blog/_posts/2016-12-7-trip-in-london.md

 Jewels were gorgeous!

 Then, we finally went back to the hotel and packed our things.
 A taxi took us to the **London Pancras international** station to come back home in France!
-We found this trip extraordinary and we would, **without a doubt**, do it again but with our children this time!
+We found this trip extraordinary and we will, **without a doubt**, do it again but with our children this time!

 <small><i>Written by Aurélien PETIT & Aurèle OULES.</i></small>